dougyb83/Lunas-Leopard-Geckos/TESTING.md

   ![screenshot](documentation/bugs/icon-alignment-bug.png)

-  - To fix this, I applied the following to mt css as per my mentor, Tim Nelsons advice.
+  - To fix this, I applied the following to the css as per my mentor, Tim Nelsons advice.

   ```css
   .list-inline-item:not(:last-child) {